alukart32/QuizGame/README.md

 # Quiz Game

-Need to create a program that will read in a quiz provided via a CSV file (more details below) and will then give the quiz to a user keeping track of how many questions they get right and how many they get incorrect.
+Need to create a program that will read in a quiz provided via a CSV file (or other formats) and will then give the quiz to a user keeping track of how many questions they get right and how many they get incorrect.

 Original task: https://courses.calhoun.io/lessons/les_goph_01